telerik/maui-docs/controls/templatedpicker/templatedpicker-styling.md

 </telerikInput:RadTemplatedPicker>
 ```

-and here are how the styles are defined in the page resources
+The following examples demonstrate how the styles are defined in the page resources.

 ## PlaceholderLabel Style